Gourav-334/maltose/docs/README.md

 ## 2. File Structure

+- `algo/` - Documents algorithms or procedures used for writing nano components, such as functions for a micro component.
 - `components/` - State 5th for **Qualine-SDLC**, dealing with component distribution architecture.
 - `lifecycle/` - **Qualine-SDLC** software development lifecycle, followed in making of **DEC**.
 - `objectives/` - Contains objectives for each release/ version/ patch (***Qualine*** stage 1).